DesideApp/solana-standard-wallet/README.md

 # 🪙 Solana Standard Wallet Adapter

 **⚠️ This project is under active development and not yet production-ready.**
-This modular wallet adapter is being developed for [Deside](https://deside.app) and is inspired by Jupiter's Unified Wallet Kit.
+This modular wallet adapter is being developed for [Deside](https://deside.app)

 ---